sydasif/python-book/docs/source/ch-01/Intro.md

 ## Automation Tools and Languages

-Python is the main topic which can be used for network automation, but it’s frequently used with other network automation software tools for automating network monitoring, configurations and maintenance activities.
+Python is used for network automation, but it’s frequently used with other network automation software tools for automating network monitoring, configurations and maintenance activities.

 Some such tools are Ansible, Puppet, Chef and SatlStack which are discussed below: